Arkwell/Universal-CSS-Color-Classes/README.md

 2. Modify the template if you want different CSS properties (e.g., `background-color` or `border-color` instead of `color`).
 3. Chunk generation (e.g., by splitting on `r` or `g`) for parallelism or incremental builds.

-## Intent & Philosophy

-This is a **display** more than a tool.
-It’s a snapshot of an era where the friction of generating combinatorial boilerplate has been effectively erased by tooling and AI prompting.
-The hybrid naming encodes a small pragmatic insight — balancing strict CSS validity with minimal verbosity — while the whole artifact stands to remind, provoke, and inspire further reflection about where human effort is being reallocated in the march of progress.

 ## Acknowledgments

 Generated with the assistance of modern AI tooling and a minimal script.
 The synthesis of prompt + program reflects current human+machine collaboration patterns: we supply intent; processors supply scale.